Mindful MOVEMENT

 online barre classes

-iron barre, relax at the barre, dancing on the barre, mini barre and snack barre!
+iron barre, relax at the barre, barre mat, mini barre and snack barre!

 On demand classes for different moods and abilities.
 How do you feel today?
-Choose from the snack barre through to 45mins classes.
-New classes all the time!
+Choose from a 2 minute snack barre through to 45mins classes.
+New classes added all the time!

 Learn more